w3c/wcag-act-rules/content/rules/off6ek/proposed.md

 #### Passed Example 1

-<a class="example-link" title="Passed Example 1" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/off6ek/ec40c0a032b11cabc03d71b6884ab9b85ee160ad.html">Open in a new tab</a>
+<a class="example-link" title="Passed Example 1" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/off6ek/ec40c0a032b11cabc03d71b6884ab9b85ee160ad.html">Open in a new tab</a>

 This `span` element has a `lang` [attribute value][] of `nl` (Dutch), which matches its [most common language][].
 The most common language is Dutch because all words are Dutch.